the-simian/hexo-tag-googlemaps/README.md

 The content area is intended to be a list of markers.
 Each marker is to be on a separate line, in the order of its z index.
 Top of the list is z index of 0 and so on)

-Each marker can take 4 arguments, and the first three are required. tHe properties are separated by `,`
+Each marker can take 4 arguments, and the first three are required.
+The properties are separated by `,`

 ```
-Title Text, latitude, longitude, icon
+Title, Latitude, Longitude, Icon

 ```